fuhgeiu/tic-tac-toe/README.md

       -main_current.cpp

       -stream.hpp

+      -algorithim.hpp

-- using a compiler of ur choice, set the main_current.cpp as the target/build file/main file
+- using a compiler of ur choice, set the "main_current.cpp" as the target/build file/main file

 XCODE